Postgraduate Certificate in Professional Education

 How to Apply

-Applications should be made by the end of June each academic year, submitted via the Postgraduate Application form.
+Applications should be made by the 23rd May 2022, submitted via the Postgraduate Application form.
 There is no application fee for this course.
 You should provide full details of your relevant professional experience within the personal statement section of the application form.
 We strongly advise that you attend a Digital Information Evening prior to applying for further details about what is required within the personal statement.
 Your statement will be used to assess your suitability for the Postgraduate Certificate in Professional Education.